Dean’s Office Student Success (DOSS)

 - ABD to Career DOSS Travel Grant – The annual grant awards $500 each to up to 22 doctoral students requesting funds to support their travel to academic conferences where they attend as Participant Paper Presenters or in some other key participant role such as presenting a poster or giving a Job Talk.
 The Grant is currently aimed at advanced PhD candidates (ABDs – students who have successfully completed required program coursework, passed qualifying exams, and defended their dissertation proposals).
 Conference attendance should therefore facilitate academic networking, research productivity, and the job search.
 Grants are awarded on a rolling basis.
 Eleven (11) grants are awarded per semester.
 Find more info about the ABD to Career DOSS Travel Grant here.

-- MGS Dean’s Office Student Advising – A solutions-oriented student advising and mentoring program addressing a range of graduate student issues, including financial challenges, immigration, life-skills counseling, academic skills, career search, and a range of other issues that might influence student success at the College.
-Contact the associate dean or a MGS faculty advisor - see contacts below.
+- MGS Dean’s Office Student Advising – A solutions-oriented student advising and mentoring program addressing a range of student issues, including financial challenges, immigration, life-skills counseling, academic skills, career search, and a range of other issues that might influence student success at the College.
+Contact the associate dean or a MGS faculty advisor.
+See contacts below.

-- MGS Student Professional Development Workshops – A graduate student career workshop series that invites MGS talented alumni and industry leaders to conduct professional skills-building sessions with current MGS students.
+- MGS Student Professional Development Workshops – A graduate and undergraduate student career workshop series that invites MGS talented alumni and industry leaders to conduct professional skills-building sessions with current MGS students.

 - MGS Student Support Services Platform – A MGS student-centered online platform for connecting students to career opportunities, grants, internships, fellowships, and a variety of other professional development opportunities.